KumaTea/python-embed-fix/README.md

 Some people have done awesome efforts to improve that.
 This project goes one step further.

-Based on [jtmoon79/PythonEmbed4Win](https://github.com/jtmoon79/PythonEmbed4Win), this project fix the original version and packed them, providing an out-of-the-box experience.
+Based on [jtmoon79/PythonEmbed4Win](https://github.com/jtmoon79/PythonEmbed4Win), this project fixes the original versions and packs them, providing an out-of-the-box experience.

 ## Usage